devikashaj711/client-server-socket-program/README.txt

 Running the Server

-To run the server, navigate to the directory containing the server script and run: python3 server.py
+To run the server, navigate to the directory containing the scripts (server.py & client.py) and run: python3 server.py
 You will see the below text in the terminal
 Server listening on port <port number>...